LusGroup/LiT_Mobicom2023/README.md

 &emsp;2.Windows Personal computer (used for Arduino code burning and signal processing).
 &emsp;3.USB cable (connecting Modified toothbrush hardware and personal computer).
 ### SoftWare dependencies
-&emsp;1.Arduino IDE 1.8.19 for burning code to Arduino UNO, and 2.Matlab R2021a for signal processing.
+&emsp;(1) Arduino IDE 1.8.19 for burning code to Arduino UNO, and (2) Matlab R2021a for signal processing.
 ## License
 This project is licensed under the GNU General Public License.
 For more details about LiT and its functionalities, please refer to the individual components of this repository.